Amorano/Jovimetrix-examples/node/CROP/CROP.md

 :---:|:---:|---
 🖼️  |  IMAGE  | Image
 🌈  |  IMAGE  | RGB (no alpha) Color
-😷  |  MASK  | Mask or Image to use as Mask to control where adjustments are applied
+😷  |  MASK  | Mask or Image to use as Mask to control where adjustments are<br>applied

 help powered by [MelMass](https://github.com/melMass) & [comfy_mtb](https://github.com/melMass/comfy_mtb) project